 How is macro photography done?

 This is all done without requiring extra macro tubes and lenses.
-But if you want exceptional macro photography, instead of using the inbuilt macro mode it is better to use a dedicated macro lens because it produces better results as they are accessories designed to enable your camera to shoot macro.
+But if you want exceptional macro photography, instead of using the inbuilt macro mode, it is better to use a dedicated macro lens because it produces better results as they are accessories designed to enable your camera to shoot macro.

-Macro vs magnification:
+Macro vs. magnification:

-So what should you do achieve excellence in macro photography?
+So what should you do to achieve excellence in macro photography?
 It is not only the right gear you need but also the right skills and lots of practice.

 To get professional macro images, you need to know how to use the right gear as well.
-To become a pro at macro photography you need to master your camera settings, adjust your position, and modify other factors to suit your shooting requirements.
+To become a pro at macro photography, you need to master your camera settings, adjust your position, and modify other factors to suit your shooting requirements.

 Top 10 Tips for Macro Photography

-Find an excellent macro lens
+Find an excellent macro lens.

 They might be pricey, but believe us, they are worth the investment as they create wonderful macro shots that pay it all off.